zutobg/Crowdsale/README.md

 1) Sale is deployed with `SETUP`.
 2) After configuration the sale moves to `READY`.
-3) When the start date arrives the sale should go to `PRESALE`(either by calling `updateStage` or making a purchase), since it's resolved in `timedTransition`
+3) When the start date arrives the sale should go to `DISCOUNT`(either by calling `updateStage` or making a purchase), since it's resolved in `timedTransition`
-4) The `PRESALE` stage ends when either the cap is reached or the endTime arrives.
+4) The `DISCOUNT` stage ends when either the cap is reached or the endTime arrives.
   * If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase`
   * If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
   * If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;